 1. Bungy Jump in Queenstown

 New Zealand may be the adventure capital of the world, but Queenstown is the adventure capital of New Zealand.
-This is the perfect place to make a base if you are an adrenaline junkie.
+Located in the heart of New Zealand’s South Island, Queenstown is the perfect place to make a base if you are an adrenaline junkie.
 From bunjy (in New Zealand it’s spelled Bunjy, not Bungee) jumping to skydiving, Queenstown has everything you could ever want.

 The original Kawarau Bridge jump is the best for that authentic bungy jumping feel in New Zealand.
 The Ledge Bunjy offers the best view of Queenstown, and the terrifying Nevis Bungy located 134 meters over the middle of a gorge is the third-highest bungee in the world!
 All are located in and around Queenstown!
 We have a complete list of the best bungy jumping sites in New Zealand.